sammosummo/sammosummo.github.io/_posts/2019-10-04-formatting_values_for_latex.md

 has_code: true
 has_comments: true
 ---
-The following Python function converts a float to a LaTeX-friendly string, which is formatted to three significant digits and presents very large or small values in standard notation.
+The following Python function converts a float to a LaTeX-friendly string formatted to three significant digits and with very large or small values in presented in standard notation.

 ```python